We currently have the following positions available.

-To empower and engage our community to eliminate poverty, and to create prosperity and equity in the lives of the people we serve.
+To empower and engage our community to eliminate poverty.

 Commitment to Values